ilg-physics-ucsb/physics4l-manual/4LSite/lab3.md

 2. Drop the magnets through the center of the tube and observe what happens

 :::Question
-1. Did the magnet fall slower or faster than usual?
+1. Did the magnet fall slower or faster than when in the absence of aluminum foil?
 2. What direction, relative to the magnet's velocity, did the induced current result in a force?
 3. Does this agree with Lenz's Law?
 Explain your reasoning.
 :::